Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

 #### 2.3.1.
 Relationships and Tables

 The Dashboard content into five main pages:
 1. Overview page: This page is designed for the executive team, providing answers to the main questions.
+It helps administrators and clinicians move from reactive problem-solving to proactive management.
+The core question it answers is: "Are we improving the quality and efficiency of patient care?"
 2. Costs (by encounters) and Insurance information: This page focuses on encounter costs and related insurance information.
 3. Encounters: This page distinguishes between admissions and visits, providing clear insights.
 4. Procedures: I used a table visualization on this page to allow multiple sorting options, showcasing the most frequently performed procedures.
 5. Patient profiling: This page delves into patient profiles.
 A side note: I'm currently facing issues with the Azure map not working when embedded.
 I plan to resolve this after posting the challenge.
+6. How to Use Page: Defines the Navigation for non-tech users to utilise the dashboard effectively and efficiently.
+7. Time Series Analysis: It transforms raw data into a story over time.
+Spotting Trends, showing patterns, helping with Froecasting and measuring impacts.
+In a hospital, a Time Series Analysis page is vital because it turns operational and clinical data into a "heartbeat" of the hospital's health over time.
+8. Forecast Page
+9. Insights
+10. Recommendations

 Considerations:
  - Use of ordinary visuals to convey special values to users while making Navigation easy in a Story Telling Theme.